usc-isi-i2/datamart/query_api.md

 The query API provides an interface for searching complementary datasets that can be used to augment the supplied dataset to improve prediction performance.

-This API provides the three search methods
+This API provides the three ways to search for complementary datasets:
 * Search by example
 * Search by metadata query
 * Search by content query